truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 {{< expand "Click here for more information" "v" >}}
 After entering a name and leaving **Amazon S3** as the **Provider** setting:

-1. Open a web browser tab open with [Amazon AWS](https://aws.amazon.com/) open.
+1. Open a web browser tab to [Amazon AWS](https://aws.amazon.com/).

-2. Navigated to **My account > Security Credentials > Access Keys** to obtain the Amazon S3 secret access key ID.
+2. Navigate to **My account > Security Credentials > Access Keys** to obtain the Amazon S3 secret access key ID.
    Access keys are alphanumeric and between 5 and 20 characters.

    If you cannot find or remember the secret access key, go to **My Account > Security Credentials > Access Keys** and create a new key pair.